anubiskhan/pythical-creatures-unittest/README.md

 Built as a Python 3.7.0 duplication of [Turing School's](https://github.com/turingschool) Mythical Creature exercises([Ruby](https://github.com/turingschool/ruby-exercises/tree/master/mythical-creatures), [Javascript](https://github.com/turingschool-examples/javascript-foundations/tree/master/mythical-creatures)).
-An excellent way to practice TDD.
+These exercises serve as an excellent way to practice TDD.

 This iteration utilizes the built in testing of Python's 'unittest'